Pro Kabaddi 2019: Here are the scenarios facing each team in the exciting race for playoffs

 Remaining matches: Dabang Delhi (1), Patna Pirates (10), Tamil Thalaivas (12)

-The Steelers just need a tie in their remaining four games to secure their playoff spot.
-They can secure their spot in the top six even if they lose all the games, provided three of those are by less than an eight-point margin.

-The Steelers would need to win all their games to have a realistic chance of finishing in the top two and hope the Bengal Warriors don’t win more than a game and also lose at least one game by more than 7 points.
+The Steelers have qualified for the playoffs.
+However, they would need to win all their games to have a realistic chance of finishing in the top two and hope the Bengal Warriors don’t win more than a game and also lose at least one game by more than 7 points.

-They still have a mathematical possibility of winning the league stage if they win their remaining four matches and Dabang Delhi lose all four with two of those defeats being by more than eight-point margin.
-As mentioned above, the Warriors would also need to slip up for that to happen; a situation that’s highly unlikely.

 4. Bengaluru Bulls (P:19, Pts: 58, SD: +12)